Maddie231/Drought_Forecasting_using_LSTM/README.md

 ## Features
 - Handles sequential data efficiently.
 - Learns temporal dependencies.
 - Predicts time series values with high accuracy.
+- Scores the intensity of drought in the forecast